 DGSM is designed to support real-time, online spatial reasoning on a mobile robot.
-A real robot almost always has access to a stream of observations of the environment.
-Thus, as the first step, we perform spatio-temporal integration of the sensory input.
-We rely on laser-range data, and use a particle-filter grid mapping [30] to maintain a robot-centric map of 5m radius around the robot.
-During acquisition of the dataset used in our experiments, the robot was navigating a fixed path through a new environment, while continuously integrating data gathered using a single laser scanner with 180° FOV.
-This still results in partial observations of the surroundings (especially when the robot enters a new room), but helps to assemble a more complete representation over time.
+To represent an observation of the local environment (a place), the model relies on local occupancy grids generated from laser range data.
+A real mobile robot almost always has access to more than one observation of a place.
+Thus, we use a particle filter grid mapping [12] to integrate the incoming laser scans into local robo-centric maps of 5m radius.
+This technique allows us to assemble more complete representations of places.
+During our experiments, the robot was exploring a new environment driving with a constant speed, while continuously gathering data and performing inference based on the current state of the local map.
+This will still result in partial maps (especially when the robot enters a new room), but will help to accumulate observations over time.

 Our goal is to model the geometry and semantics of a local environment only.
-We assume that larger-scale spatial model will be built by integrating multiple models of local places.
-Thus, we constrain the observation of a place to the information visible from the robot (structures that can be raytraced from the robot's location).
-As a result, walls occlude the view and the local map mostly contains information from a single room.
+We assume that larger-scale space model will be built by integrating multiple models of places.
+Thus, we constrain the observation to the parts of the environment that are visible from the robot (can be raytraced from the robot's location).
+As a result, walls occlude the view and the local map will mostly contain objects in a single room.
 In practice, additional noise is almost always present, but is averaged out during learning of the model.
-Examples of such local environment observations can be seen in Fig. 3.
+Examples of such local representations can be seen in Fig. 2.

-Next, each local observation is transformed into a robotcentric polar occupancy grid (compare polar and Cartesian grids in Fig. 3).
-The resulting observation contains higherresolution details closer to the robot and lower-resolution context further away.
-This focuses the attention of the model on the nearby objects.
-Higher resolution of information closer to the robot is important for understanding the semantics of the robot's exact location (for instance when the robot is at a doorway).
+Next, every local observation is transformed into a robocentric polar occupancy grid representation (compare polar and Cartesian grids in Fig. 2).
+The resulting observation contains higher-resolution details closer to the robot and lowerresolution information further away.
+This focuses the attention of the model to the nearby objects.
+Higher resolution of information closer to the robot is important for understanding the semantics of the exact robot's location (for instance when the robot is in a doorway).
 However, it also relates to how spatial information is used by a mobile robot when planning and executing actions.
 It is in the vicinity of the robot that higher accuracy of spatial information is required.
 A similar principle is exploited by many navigation components, which use different resolution of information for local and global path planning.
-Additionally, such a representation corresponds to the way the robot perceives the world because of the limited resolution of its sensors.
-Our goal is to use a similar strategy when representing 3D and visual information, by extending the polar representation to 3 dimensions.
-Finally, a highresolution map of the complete environment can be largely recovered by integrating stored or inferred polar observations over the path of the robot.
-We built polar grids of radius of 5m, with an angle step of 6.4 degrees and grid resolution decreasing with the distance from the robot.
+Additionally, such representation corresponds to the way the robot perceives the world because of the limited resolution of its sensors.
+Our goal is to use a similar strategy when representing 3D and visual information in the future, by extending the polar representation to 3 dimensions.
+Finally, a high-resolution map of the complete environment can be largely recovered by integrating the polar observations over the path of the robot.
+The polar grids in our experiments assumed radius of 5m, with angle step of 6.4 degrees and resolution decreasing with the distance from the robot.